jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 | `--output`              | Path to the output directory                    |
 | `--key`                 | Your actual Star-CCM+ license key               |

-**Run the Script**: Use the command line to run the script and provide the necessary arguments.
+2. Run the Script: Use the command line to run the script and provide the necessary arguments.

-#### Example Command:
 ```sh
 qsub submit_updatePaths.pbs
 ```

 ## 4. Preparing the Environment

-Ensure you have all the necessary input files:
+Ensure you have all the necessary template files:
 - `winggen.vspscript` for geometry generation.
 - `macro_with_prism.java` and `macro_without_prism.java` for mesh generation.
 - `Euler-cfd.py` and `RANS-cfd.py` for CFD simulation.
 - `Euler-shapeOptimisation.py` and `RANS-shapeOptimisation.py` for ASO.

-One example is provided in the template for FLEXOP aricraft wing geometry.
+One example is provided in the template directory for FLEXOP aricraft wing geometry.
+Modify as necessary for the desired wing geometry or flow conditions.

 ## 5. Running the Automation Script